Posted on 8 Comments

 Another plus to using shampoo soaps is not needing as many hair cuts due to lack of split ends!

-Since shampoo soaps are so much more nourishing and moisturizing than detergents are, your hair’s integrity and strength is kept in tact for much longer.
-Which leads us to our next benefit…
+Shampoo soaps are so much more nourishing and moisturizing than detergents are.
+Your hair’s strength and integrity is kept in tact for much longer.
+Which leads us to our next advantage…

 More Moisture